hzdg/hz-core/README.md

 (`code`, by default).

 You can then edit any of the test suites that were generated and try to test the packages with more rigor.
-This is a easy way to get a proper installed package playground to do some extra vetting of packages before a publish.
+This is an easy way to get a proper installed package playground to do some extra vetting of packages before a publish.